Enterprise MFA Self-Service.

 Don't Let It Create a New Problem.

 Mandating MFA was the right call.
 What nobody planned for was the helpdesk category it created.
-Every lost authenticator, every device replacement, every new hire enrollment — all tickets now.
-MYID Self Verify gives employees a self-service path for every MFA action across every major IAM platform, so your mandate delivers 100% coverage, not 100% more calls.
+Every lost authenticator, every device replacement, every new hire enrollment, all tickets now.
+MYID Self Verify gives employees a self-service path for every MFA action across existing IAM and directory systems, so your mandate delivers 100% coverage, not 100% more calls.

 MFA solved one problem and created another.
 You're not alone.